 EP Purchasing directs buying choices toward products that are less harmful to the environment and safer for human health.
 Our purpose is to help reduce the negative effects of purchases by promoting EP products through our purchasing and contracting efforts.
-This effort benefits and is supported by the following groups: political subdivisions, such as schools and towns; EP organizations, including government and not-for-profit groups; state government executive branch and agencies; consumers; vendors and manufacturers.
+This effort benefits and is supported by the following groups: political subdivisions, such as schools and towns, EP organizations, including government and not-for-profit groups; state government executive branch and agencies; consumers; vendors and manufacturers.

-Vermont Executive Order
+Vermont Executive Orders

 History of EPP in Vermont

-Paper: The state desires to reduce the use of chlorine in the products it purchases to protect the environment from pollution.
+- Paper: The state desires to reduce the use of chlorine in the products it purchases to protect the environment from pollution.
 Processed Chlorine Free (PCF) paper means paper in which the recycled content is processed unbleached or is bleached without the use of chlorine or chlorine derivatives AND any virgin material contained therein is totally chlorine free (TCF).

-Copier Paper: The State of Vermont requires PCF copier paper which contains a minimum of 50% post-consumer recycled material (any virgin material must be TCF).
+- Copier Paper: The State of Vermont requires PCF copier paper which contains a minimum of 50% post-consumer recycled material (any virgin material must be TCF).

-Printing and Writing Paper: The State of Vermont requires at least 30% post-consumer recycled content for non-coated paper and at least 10% post-consumer recycled content for coated paper.
+- Printing and Writing Paper: The State of Vermont requires at least 30% post-consumer recycled content for non-coated paper and at least 10% post-consumer recycled content for coated paper.
 Preference will be given to chlorine free options when suitable choices are available.